jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 * Overall study routine recommended by Emory
-   * preread to get a framework in mind before the lecture
+   * pre-read to get a framework in mind before the lecture
    * ratio of 1:1 for hour of lecture to hour of review
    * active review  making your own study guide (not just reading passively)
-      * within 48hrs of the lecture, dont fall behind
+      * within 48hrs of the lecture, don't fall behind
    * weekend: review the week, consolidate notes, qbanks

 * Purchase schedule: Emory takes STEP 1 before 1 Feb (typically last half of Jan)